En-Huei/En-Huei/README.md

 - 👋 Hi, I’m @En-Huei
-- 👀 I’m a student in National_Taiwan_University, graduated from Department of Mechanical_Engineering with bachelor degree
+- 👀 I’m currently a master student in Human-Computer Interaction Lab, Department of Computer Science and Information Engineering, National_Taiwan_University; graduated from Department of Mechanical_Engineering.
-- 🌱 I’m currently studying ...
-System Optimization and Human-Computer Interaction in Department of Computer Science and Information Engineering for master degree
+- 🌱 Estimated to gradute near June, 2025.
-- 💞️ I’m looking to collaborate on ... making something useful, good-looking, or amusing
+- 💞️ I’m looking to collaborate on things that are novel (subjectively), or impactful to future society (objectively).
-- 📫 How to reach me ... slime52ray@gmail.com, b08502028@ntu.edu.tw, r12922105@ntu.edu.tw
+- 📫 How to reach me ... slime52ray@gmail.com

 <!---
 En-Huei/En-Huei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.